Tenuta di Camugliano

 Services: charming hotels, wedding locations and events in Tuscany

-At the Tenuta di Camugliano it will be possible to carry out guided toursand to the architectural complex that surrounds the villa and its park in an architectural, naturalistic and making way truffle hunting, Over which taste typical products of the Estate in excellent Toscan kitchen at the Locanda.
+At the Tenuta di Camugliano it will be possible to carry out guided toursand to the architectural complex that surrounds the villa and its park in an architectural, naturalistic and making way truffle hunting, Over which taste typical products of the Estate in an excellent Toscan kitchen at the Locanda.